The LNRS Viewer allows you to explore the spatial priorities and opportunities identified in Devon’s Local Nature Recovery Strategy.

 - ⬜ Empty box = Layer or group is switched off

-To view a specific layer, all layers above it must also be ticked (enabled).
+To view a specific layer, all groups above it must also be ticked (enabled).

 You can choose to view several layers at a time: layers higher up the list will appear over the top of layers lower down the list.
 You may have to uncheck higher layers to see lower layers.
+Layers are not shown in priority order.
 Layers may also take time to load, particularly if they are large (data-rich) layers or if your broadband speed is low.

 Option 2